denten-books/plain-text/6-labor.md

 ideology, but as the ability to physically alter the material conditions of literary production, dissemination, and consumption.
-The transition from mechanical typewriter to electrical word processor precisely couples code as content and code as control.  ### 7.1 ITU
+The transition from mechanical typewriter to electrical word processor precisely couples code as content and code as control.

+### 7.1 ITU

 Related to secrecy.
-Plain language and Secret language (telegraph regulations 1932).
-"Plain language is that which presents an intelligible meaning in one or more of the languages authorized for international telegraph correspondence, each word and each expression having the meaning normally assigned to it in the language to which it belongs" [@itu_telegraph_1932, 12].
-"Code language is composed either of artificial words, or of real words not used in the meaning normally assigned to them in the language to which they belong and consequently not forming intelligeble phrases" [@itu_telegraph_1932, 12].

 Encrypted literature.
 Revealment and dissimulation.
 Notions of textuality as embroiled in contemporary ideas of privacy, secrecy, and transparency.
 Computation does not necessarily work for the military-industrial apparatus (as argued by Golumbia, Lennon, and McPherson).
 Recovering and preserving